ruotianluo/neuraltalk2-tensorflow/README.md

 - [huyng/tensorflow-vgg](https://github.com/huyng/tensorflow-vgg)(This may be my next attempt.)
 - [char-rnn-tensorflow](https://github.com/sherjilozair/char-rnn-tensorflow)(for using the RNN wrapper provided by tensorflow)
 - [show_and_tell.tensorflow](https://github.com/jazzsaxmafia/show_and_tell.tensorflow)(Gave me idea how to dump option information.
 Furthermore, this has the same algorithm as mine but with different code structure)
+- [TF-mrnn](https://github.com/mjhucla/TF-mRNN) I borrow the beam search code.
+And this is also a very good caption genration model.